-Certain activities will require staff to hold specific qualifications or competencies before being able to deliver sessions. e.g. forest school. please contact SVS if you require any clarification regarding competencies and qualifications..
+Certain activities will require staff to hold specific qualifications or competencies before being able to deliver sessions. e.g. forest school.
+Please refer to the activity qualification matrix for further information or contact SVS.
 Relevant qualifications will be added and uploaded to EVOLVE.
-These activities will not be undertaken unless there is a sufficient number of suitably qualified and or competent staff to deliver them.
+These activities will not be undertaken unless there is a sufficient number of suitably qualified staff to deliver them.